/

 • Why It Works: The tart tang of the rosé punches against the creaminess of the Tiramisu, providing a nice contrast.
 The red berry taste adds some pop and shine to the cocoa and coffee notes in the dessert.

-• Tip: You can also garnish the Tiramisu with a few fresh raspberries or strawberries so the fruit flavors of the wine become a complete, delicious combination.
+Tip: You can also garnish the Tiramisu with a few fresh raspberries or strawberries so the wine's fruit flavors become a complete, delicious combination.

 Conclusion

-Wine is balance, texture, acid with pasta.
+Wine balances texture and acid with pasta.
 From rich Bolognese to tangy pesto, Cellar Beast Winehouse’s wines cater to all tastebuds and all dishes.
-And from full-bodied red wines like Dark Angel, to light whites like Sauvignon Blanc, a wine will take your pasta and make something more than a dish.
+From full-bodied red wines like Dark Angel to light whites like Sauvignon Blanc, a wine will take your pasta and make it more than a dish.

 Browse our wine list and pick the wine that will go best with your food pairing.
 Cheers!